MakeSchool-Tutorials/MakeSchoolNotes-Swift/P9-Note-Display-Controller/content.md

 > ![image](toolbar_constraints.png)
 >
 > 3. Select the `Item` object under our `Toolbar` in the Document Outline and change its `Identifier` to Trash.
 You will see `Item` change into a trash can icon.
-> 4. Connect the Trash icon to the `Exit` of the View Controller.
+> 4. Control-click and drag to connect the Trash icon to the `Exit` of the View Controller.
 You will be presented with a popup.
 Select the `unwindToSegue` action.
 >
 > ![image](connect_trash_exit.png)
 >